piyushrpt/mojaveSetup/isceSetup.md

 ###Step 4: Untar downloaded tarball in src/VERSION
 ---------------------------------------------------

 Untar the downloaded tarball in the src/VERSION folder.
-This will unpack a directory called isce (or) isce-2.0.0_VERSION.
-The exact name of the unpacked folder doesn't matter.
+This will unpack a directory called isce.

 ```bash
 > cd /Users/agram/tools/isce/src/201604